Historical reputation of Warren G. Harding

-Warren G. Harding died as one of the most popular presidents in history, but the subsequent exposure of the scandals eroded his popular regard, as did revelations of several extramarital affairs.
+Warren G. Harding, the 29th president of the United States, died in office as one of the most popular presidents in the country's history, but the subsequent exposure of the scandals eroded his popular regard, as did revelations of several extramarital affairs.
 In historical rankings during the decades after his term in office, Harding was often rated among the worst.
 However, in recent decades, many historians have begun to fundamentally reassess the conventional views of Harding's historical record in office.

 Overview

 Upon his death, Harding was deeply mourned—not only in the United States, but around the world.
 He was called a man of peace in many European newspapers.
 American journalists praised him lavishly, with some describing him as having given his life for his country.
 His associates were stunned by his demise.
 Harry Daugherty wrote, "I can hardly write about it or allow myself to think about it yet."
 Charles Evans Hughes stated, "I cannot realize that our beloved Chief is no longer with us."